-Direct Primary Care: What It Is, Its Main Advantages, and How to Start a DPC Practice
+Direct Primary Care: What It Is, Its Main Benefits, and How to Start a DPC Practice

 Here at SigmaMD, we've been conversing with dozens of Clinicians every week to better understand their reasons for leaving the system and starting new Direct Care Practices.
 We listen to their needs, challenges, motivations, achievements, and what makes them feel alive.